wesnermichel/trivia/README.md

 For my first project, I decided to go with the trivia game.

 ## Project Description
 This project is a game in which a visitor can make choices based on a given question.
+The goal would be to get as much questions right the first time.
+There is a limited amount of questions (10-15) as this is a browser based game I want to make it easy to understand and enjoyable, hence its limit on questions.

 ## Wireframe